phall2810/CSE-174/README.md

 # CSE271
 CSE271 Java Coding Class

-This is one of my early java projects that calculates statistics from the NFL player Jamaar Chase based off user input.
+These are all of my projects from my CSE classes 2021